MIX : a Multi-task Learning Approach to Solve Open-Domain Question Answering: Introduction

 \section{Introduction}

 With huge quantities of natural language documents, search engines have been essential for the time saved on information retrieval tasks.
-Usually, deployed search engines achieve the task of ranking documents by relevance according to a query. \\ Recently, research has focused on the task of extracting the span of text that exactly matches the user's query through Machine Reading Comprehension and Question Answering. \\ Question Answering deals with the extraction of the span of text in a short paragraph that exactly answers a natural language question.
-Recent deep learning models based on heavy pretrained language models like BERT achieved better than human performances on this tasks \cite{devlin2019bert}. \\ One could try to apply QA models for the Open-Domain Question Answering paradigm which aims to answer questions taking a big amount of documents as knowledge source.
-Two main issues emerge from this : first, applying 100M parameters language models to potentially millions of documents requires unreasonable GPU-resources.
-Then, QA models allow to compare spans of text coming exclusively from a single paragraph while in the open-domain QA paradigm, one needs to compare spans of text coming from a wide range of documents. \\ Our system, as done in previous work, deals with the resources issue thanks to a Retriever module, based on the BM25 algorithm, that allows to reduce the search space from millions of articles to a hundred of paragraphs.
-The second issue is tackled by adding a deep learning based Scorer module that re-ranks with more precision the paragraphs returned by the Retriever.
+Usually, deployed search engines achieve the task of ranking documents by relevance according to a query. \\ Recently, research has focused on the task of extracting the span of text that exactly matches the user's query through Machine Reading Comprehension and Question Answering. \\ Question Answering deals with extracting the span of text in a short paragraph that exactly answers a natural language question.
+Recent deep learning models based on heavy pretrained language models like BERT achieved better than human performances on this task \cite{devlin2019bert}. \\ One could apply QA models for the Open-Domain Question Answering paradigm, which aims to answer questions by taking many documents as knowledge sources.
+Two main issues emerge from this: first, applying 100M parameters language models to potentially millions of documents requires unreasonable GPU resources.
+Then, QA models allow to compare spans of text coming exclusively from a single paragraph while in the open-domain QA paradigm, one needs to compare spans of text coming from a wide range of documents. \\ Our system, as done in previous work, deals with the resources issue thanks to a Retriever module based on the BM25 algorithm that allows us to reduce the search space from millions of articles to a hundred paragraphs.
+The second issue is tackled by adding a deep learning-based Scorer module that re-ranks the paragraphs returned by the Retriever with more precision.
 Eventually, the Extractor module uses a QA deep learning model to extract the best span of text in the first paragraph returned by the Scorer.
-To avoid a heavy and hardly scalable pipeline consisting of two huge deep learning models, we parallelize the re-ranking and span extraction tasks thanks to multitask learning : while maintaining high performances, it allows to significantly reduce both memory requirements and inference time.
-Our system achieve state-of-the-art results on the open-squad benchmark.
+To avoid a heavy and hardly scalable pipeline consisting of two huge deep learning models, we parallelize the re-ranking and span extraction tasks thanks to multitask learning while maintaining high performances, which significantly reduces both memory requirements and inference time.
+Our system achieves state-of-the-art results on the open-squad benchmark.